maksperskiy/ycloud_etl/readme.md

 ### About the Solution

-There are three Cloud Functions were creted to solve this task:
+There is one Cloud Function was creted to solve this task:
-- Initialize database - creates table in given Postgre database.
  - Import currencies - sends request to CBR API with given date to get currency rates and insert them in created table.
 This function is called periodically by Timer trigger.
+Also, API was written with FastAPI Python framework and provides two functional endpoints:
-- Get currencies - returns currencies for given date.
+ - Get currencies - Returns currency rates for given date.
+(Today by default)
+ - Import currencies - Calls Yandex Cloud Function to import currencies into database for gived date.
+(Today by default)

 ### Tech Stack